Supplements & Ingredients

 • Among burn patients, IV high-dose vitamin C reduced edema and promoted new collagen deposition, speeding recovery (Crit Care)

-These effects are most pronounced in individuals who start out vitamin C-deficient or face high oxidative stress and repair demands.
+These effects are most pronounced in vitamin C deficient individuals or those facing high oxidative stress.

 In those already sufficient, megadoses don’t seem to significantly speed up healing.